-But those were scant high points in an otherwise very disappointing end (?) to Nolan’s Batman cycle.
-Computer-generated special effects have come of age and no longer have any ability to carry a movie.
+But those were scant high points in an otherwise very disappointing end to Nolan’s Batman cycle.
+Computer-generated special effects have come of age and no longer have any ability to carry a movie for me.
 They no longer impress me or even interest me very much.
 I need a good story and good characters.

 And The Dark Knight Rises just doesn’t have a very good story, nor are its villains very interesting.
 The story basically is that insane people want to blow up Gotham City.
 Batman stops them.
 (Sorry for the spoiler.)

 Heath Ledger’s Joker was at least very interesting as a performance, even if the character was too over the top for any real character development.
 Tom Hardy‘s Bane was, at best, mildly interesting to me (more for seeing acting through a mask than anything else).

 But insane villains ultimately aren’t that interesting.
 It’s like having an earthquake or tornado for a villain (which, of course, has been done).
 A force of nature is a threat to be fought or endured, but it’s just there… a thing with no real character.
 Not very engaging, is what I’m saying; not very interesting.

 And if that was the extent of things, I’d probably have enjoyed the movie.
 It wouldn’t have ranked very high in my esteem, but very few comic book movies do, especially the superhero comic book movies.
 They come, they go; they’re a bit like junk food.
 Tasty, non-nutritious, quickly forgotten.